open-telemetry/opentelemetry-js/packages/opentelemetry-plugin-postgres/opentelemetry-plugin-pg/README.md

 ## Usage

 To load all of the [default supported plugins](https://github.com/open-telemetry/opentelemetry-js#plugins), use the below approach.
-Each plugin is only loaded when the module that it patches is loaded; in other words, there is no  computational overhead for listing plugsin for unused modules.
+Each plugin is only loaded when the module that it patches is loaded; in other words, there is no  computational overhead for listing plugins for unused modules.

 ```js
 const { NodeTracer } = require('@opentelemetry/node');